fjb4/steeltoe-demo/README.md

 Note that the demonstration of Config Server retrieves its configuration from the https://github.com/fjb4/steeltoe-config-repo repository.

 TODO
-- Remove one of the services (middleware?)
 - Rename services?
-- Make sure we explain jsontest.com
-- Break into mutiple git repos
+- Break into mutiple git repos?
   - Repo for the service itself
   - Repo for service creation
     - docker-compose.yml